Chronology of Art A timeline of Western culture from prehistory to the present - Thames & Hudson

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
 Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where book ideas are developed, ordered, produced, and sold to publishers operating in different markets and languages to create large editions and thus reduce unit production costs.
+Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where book ideas are developed, ordered, produced, and sold to publishers operating in different markets and languages to create large editions and reduce unit production costs.
 Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.

-Seeking to continue packaging {collectible books|books} in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house, with offices in London and New York, in autumn 1949.
+Seeking to continue packaging {collectors’ books|books} in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house, with offices in London and New York, in the fall of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-Of the ten titles published on Thames & Hudson’s first list in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, was the first and most successful.
-The company's strong belief in the longevity of books was evident from the beginning, and it remained in print until 1971.
-Also in the first year of publication was *Out of My Later Years* by Albert Einstein, an early indicator of the program’s broad scope.
-As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn and, in 1956, relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, which became the epicenter of book publishing in London.
-The manufacturing facility remained at this address, eventually expanding to five buildings by 1999, when it returned to High Holborn.
+Of the ten titles published on Thames & Hudson’s first list in 1950, English Cathedrals, with photographs by Martin Hürlimann, was the first and most successful.
+The company’s strong belief in the longevity of books was evident from the beginning, with the title remaining in print until 1971.
+Also in the first year, Albert Einstein’s “Out of My Later Years” was published, an early indicator of the program’s scope.
+As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
+The manufacturing remained at this address, eventually expanding to five buildings, until 1999 when it returned to High Holborn.

-Other important series that added depth and prestige to the list include Ancient People and Places, edited by Glyn Daniel, who since the 1950s has contributed to pioneering interest in archaeology, both in book form and on television.
+In 1958, Thames and Hudson launched one of the most renowned series, World of Art, which became the foundation of a highly diverse list.
+Characterized by pocket-sized dimensions and black covers, the series expanded in just seven years to include 49 titles.
+Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies” in every art school across the country.Other important series that added depth and prestige to the list include Ancient People and Places, edited by Glyn Daniel, who since the 1950s has contributed to pioneering interest in archaeology, both in book form and on television.
 Over 34 titles have been published in the series over 34 years.
 The large-format series Great Civilizations, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

 After building one of the most important publishing houses in Europe in less than two decades, Walter Neurath died in 1967 at the age of 63.
 Sculptor Henry Moore wrote that “his death was a loss to our cultural life.”
 Sir Herbert Read noted that Neurath “more than anyone else was responsible for the revolution in art publishing” and was “one of those rare entrepreneurs who successfully combine business acumen with idealism.”
 Eva Neurath became chairwoman.
 Walter’s son, Thomas, who joined the company in 1961 along with his sister Constance, became managing director; Constance later served as artistic director for several decades.
 Both Thomas and Constance remain on the Thames & Hudson board, as do Thomas’s daughters, Johanna and Susanna.